dsackr/esp32-4848/README.md

 **What you get**
 - A configurable Home Assistant package that builds and maintains the panel UI over MQTT.
 - Helpers for device name and theme selection.
-- Optional MQTT discovery for three onboard relays.
+- Built‑in MQTT Discovery for the three onboard relays (auto‑published on HA start and when the node changes).

 ## Prerequisites